Philip Johnson-Laird

-Philip Nicholas Johnson-Laird, FRS, FBA (born 12 October 1936) is a philosopher of language and reasoning and a developer of the mental model theory of reasoning.
+Philip Nicholas Johnson-Laird (born 12 October 1936) is a philosopher of language and reasoning and a developer of the mental model theory of reasoning.
 He was a professor at Princeton University's Department of Psychology, as well as the author of several notable books on human cognition and the psychology of reasoning.

 Biography

 He was educated at Culford School and University College London where he won the Rosa Morison Medal in 1964 and a James Sully Scholarship between 1964 and 1966.
 He achieved a BA there in 1964 and a PhD in 1967.
 He was elected to a Fellowship in 1994.

 His entry in Who's Who (2007 edition) records the following career history: